topodoco/DTMF/README.md

 ## Installation

-there are some required libraries.
+There are some required libraries.
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install requierments.